Course Title: Electrical Engineering 1

 Weighting 20%

-This formative and summative assessment will be held after the completion of lectures and aims to test your theoretical knowledge of the complete course content.
-Detailed feedback will be provided after the test.
+This formative and summative assessment will be held after the completion of lectures and aims to test your theoretical knowledge of the second half of the course content.
+This quiz may include MCQs, numerical and essay type of questions.
+Feedback will be provided after the quiz.

 This assessment task supports CLOs 3 & 4